anjalipathak13/Internship_Project/README.md

 1.Avoid some threats using Digital Signature
 2.Many threats for VANET.
 ![flowchart](https://user-images.githubusercontent.com/54896331/127773832-89e810bf-c386-49b1-9618-8a92e0498886.PNG)
+### MOBILE NODES CONNECTED BY BLOCKCHAIN
+Mobile Nodes are the Vehicles that are used to communicate with each other by sending the message of the Nodes near or around them.
+This is done by the use of Blockchain where each node is connected with the hash value message of the previous nodes.

 ### CONCLUSION
 In this Model Privacy is taken care of at each step – First the Information of Personal detail are verified